-unique_people=list()

-unique_meta = list()
+unique_people, unique_meta =list(), list()

 for ix in range(0,len(people)):

 if ix not in duplicates:

 unique_people.append(people[ix])

 unique_meta.append(metadata[ix])

 return unique_people, unique_meta

 The MovementTracker extracts people by iterating through each frame and body to recursively link the most likely bodies (see Figure 32).
 This operation predicts the best choice by evaluating the distance between two poseKeyPoints matrics and returning the sequence with at least three frames (1.5 seconds of video).
 While more effective strategies exist, this heuristic is sufficient for the study’s needs.